-During daily production operation, the Group's major energy consumption is electricity consumption due to operation, and petrol and diesel consumed by company vehicles.
+During daily production operation, the Group's energy consumption is mainly from direct energy consumption from petrol and diesel consumed by company vehicles as well as indirect energy from purchased electricity.
 The Group has formulated policies and procedures to achieve the goal of electricity saving and efficient use of electricity.
 Specific measures are as follows: